Medical expert of the article

 Epidemiology of hepatitis E

-Hepatitis E occurs with a high frequency against the background of a high level of immunity to the hepatitis A virus.
+Hepatitis E occurs with high frequency against the background of a high level of immunity to the hepatitis A virus.

 What causes hepatitis E?

-The pathogenesis of hepatitis E
+Pathogenesis of hepatitis E

 Pathomorphology

-Symptoms of hepatitis E
+Symptoms of Hepatitis E

 Where does it hurt?